michaelmelita1/11Cam15/README.md

 Techinically Compatible with A11 iPhones, but there is a Shutter Bug

 ## Credits
-Thanks to Ezekiel1998 helping develop LiveText, SpatialOvercam, Exposure Locking and the 1080p fix
+Thanks to Ezekiel1998 for helping develop LiveText, SpatialOvercam, Exposure Locking and the 1080p fix

 Thanks to Flylarb for helping fix the zoom platter feature for iOS 15

+Thanks to Muirey03 whose tweak libMRYLIC provided the reboot code

+Thanks to u/lilacvibes_ whose code was used to detect camera mode

 ## BUGS TO FIX